adopted-ember-addons/ember-data-model-fragments/README.md

 ## Typescript

-To use with typescript, defines the following files in your project:
+To use with typescript, define the following files in your project:

 ```typescript
 // types/ember-data-model-fragments/types/registries/fragment.d.ts